Odd Ways Your Menstrual Cycle Changes You

 Studies show that women who want to quit bad habits are more determined and successful during the end of their menstrual cycle.
 Wait till after ovulation and plan accordingly.

-Believe it or not, racking up credit card debit can also be linked to your cycle.
+Believe it or not, racking up credit card debt can also be linked to your cycle.
 When it comes to impulse control, you may lose it!
-Especially in the first phase of your cycle.
+This is especially true in the first phase of your cycle.
 When women are on their period, they tend to shop more impulsively and spend more than other phases.
-It’s also been documented that right before ovulation, women tend to spend more on stuff that is designed to enhance our appearance.
+It’s also been documented that right before ovulation, women tend to spend more on stuff that is designed to enhance their appearance.

 Feeling Hot?